Alex is a lifestyle blogger who writes about men's grooming, style, and health.

 Step 4 - Apply Shaving Gel Or Body Powder

-If you're using an electric body groomer, you may want to try apply some body powder on your legs before you start to shave.
-Body powder is one of the best kept secrets--it doubles as a dry lubricant for electric shavers.
+If you're using an electric body groomer, you may want to try to apply some body powder on your legs before you start to shave.
+Body powder is one of the best-kept secrets, because it doubles as a dry lubricant for electric shavers.

 Step 5 - Begin Shaving

 If you're using a manual razor, you will want to start shaving your legs using small strokes while frequently rinsing your razor every few strokes or so.
 You want to make sure that your razor is free and clear of hair and gel as much as possible.
 This will ensure that you get the best and closest shave possible.

 If you're using an electric body groomer, then just begin shaving your legs.
 Because of the amount of hair on your legs, your electric body groomer may start to get clogged.
 So, you may need to open the razor head and empty out the shaved hairs.
 If you don't do this from time to time, the clogged hairs may affect the shaving performance of the razor--often slowing down the motor.

 How To Get A Close Shave

 If you want a super close shave, you will need to shave against the grain; in other words, the opposite direction of the hair growth.
 This will give you super-smooth legs.

 If you think you may be prone to skin irritation or have experience with skin irritation, then you may want to consider shaving with the grain—the direction of hair growth.
 The shave won't be as close, but should minimize irritation.

 Also, if you're shaving your legs—don't forget those feet!
 You want a clean, smooth transition from your legs to your feet, so shave the tops of your feet and your toes